whiprandolph/bestseller/Part 2 - Why Are We So Lost/13 - The Endless Predation Must End.md

 How can well-off, even middle- or upper-class people be prisoners?

 Just as prisoners have no influence over how the prison rules are enforced, the vast majority of people in unhealthy cultures have no influence over how the laws are created or enforced.
 And just as prisoners have little influence on what happens in the cell across the hall, the vast majority of citizens, when they behave obediently, have little influence over what happens around them.
-When huge numbers of people resign themselves to tolerating predatory behavior instead of standing up together for what's right, abuse and exploitation become the norm.
+When huge numbers of people resign themselves to tolerating predatory behavior instead of standing up together to seek justice, abuse and exploitation become the norm.

 Sadly, child sexual abuse runs rampant in these conditions, including by unaccountable religious, business and political authorities.
 For example, researchers in Germany, Ireland, the USA and Australia have found many thousands of child sexual abuse victims just from Catholic priests in each country.
 One investigation into Catholic abuses in France alone found over 216,000 child sexual assault victims between 1950-2020.
 Universally, higher Catholic Church authorities covered up or stalled investigations into the abusive priests.